 – Social Factors:

-Certain adverse social experiences, like being bullied about weight can lead to the development of orthorexia nervosa.
-It is also associated with higher income, rise of knowledge regarding nutrition via social media, and other biases and stigmas regarding weight.
+Certain adverse social experiences, like being bullied about weight, can lead to the development of orthorexia nervosa.
+It is also associated with higher income, the rise of knowledge regarding nutrition via social media, and other biases and stigmas regarding weight.

 Orthorexia Nervosa vs. Anorexia Nervosa